realmorg/realm/apps/web/src/pages/docs/learn/css.md

 ## CSS Logic

-Realm allows you to use custom CSS selectors to implement logic within your stylesheets.
+Realm offers the capability to employ custom CSS selectors to introduce logic into your stylesheets.
 This empowers you to apply specific styles based on the element's attributes, states, or global states.

-We are adding a new hacky features to CSS selector (powered by CSSOM).
-You can use `gt`, `lt`, `eq`, and more to compare the value of the attribute, state, or global state.
-See the complete list of comparison operators in <anchor-link href="/references/misc/comparison-operators">Comparison Operators reference</anchor-link>.
+We've introduced a new and somewhat unconventional feature to CSS selectors (powered by CSSOM).
+You can now use `gt`, `lt`, `eq`, and more to compare attribute, state, or global state values.
+You can find the complete list of comparison operators in the <anchor-link href="/references/misc/comparison-operators">Comparison Operators reference</anchor-link>.

 The attribute selector is used to apply styles based on the element's attribute value.
-The attribute selector is denoted by the `\@` symbol for attributes, `\#` symbol for states.
+It is denoted by the `\@` symbol for attributes and the `\#` symbol for states.

-The following example demonstrates how to use custom CSS selectors to apply different styles based on the element's attribute value.
+The following example illustrates how to employ custom CSS selectors to apply different styles based on the element's attribute value.

 ```html
 <custom-element name="colorful-number">